 The only way to properly lower your calcium hardness level is to pump out (through back washing or draining) a small amount of existing pool water and then refilling.
 This lowers the level because calcium rich water is pumped out of the pool and then replaced with tap water with very low calcium levels.
-Depending on where you live, most tap water in Australia has a calcium hardness of around 50ppm (Sydney water) while tank and rainwater contain no calcium.
-Following this “drain and refill process” will lower the calcium hardness level permanently without chemicals!
-So if you live in a region that is known for ‘hard’ calcium or mineral rich water, then it may be an idea to have the calcium level of your tap water measured before starting this process.
+Depending on where you live, most tap water in Australia has a calcium hardness of around 50ppm (Sydney water) while tank and rainwater contain no calcium at all.
+So, following this “drain and refill process” will lower the calcium level without chemicals!
+Remember, if you live in a region that is known for ‘hard’ calcium or mineral rich water, then have the calcium level of your tap water measured before starting this process.
 Importantly, you don’t have to drain the entire pool to lower the calcium level.
 In many cases, replacing as little as 30-40 cm’s of water will bring your pool back into the normal calcium range.

 How do I adjust my calcium hardness?

 Calcium reduction…the natural way.

-One method that works to reduce calcium hardness is to pump out water using your pool cleaner or vacuum hose during periods of soaking rain when your pool is likely to overflow is best.
-In short, this method removes the high calcium water from the bottom of the pool while at the same time, the rain refills it with fresh water that has no calcium at all.
-Doing this several times a year can have a huge impact on the calcium level in your water and best of all, it’s free!
+One way to reduce calcium hardness is to pump out water using your pool cleaner or vacuum hose.
+Doing this during long periods of soaking rain when your pool is likely to overflow is best.
+In short, this method removes the high calcium water from the pool while at the same time, the rain refills it with fresh water that contains no calcium.
+So, doing this several times a year can have a huge impact on the calcium levels in your water.
+And it’s free!

 Calcium hardness in fibreglass pools?